Strother Martin: Early life

-Acting career
+Career

 After the war, Martin moved to Los Angeles and worked as a swimming instructor and as a swimming extra in water scenes in films, including the 1950 crime drama The Damned Don't Cry.
 He earned bit roles in a number of pictures and soon gained frequent character roles in films and television through the 1950s, having appeared in such programs as the Western anthology series Frontier on NBC and the syndicated American Civil War drama Gray Ghost.
 He was cast in 1955 as Landry Kersh in the episode "Shadow of God" on the ABC religion anthology series Crossroads.
 Martin also portrays a man with learning difficulties in "Cooter", an episode written by Sam Peckinpah in 1956 for the first season of the long-running Western series Gunsmoke.
 He had many various, and prominent, roles throughout the entire series.
 The next year on that series he played the character "Dillard" in "The Constable".

 Martin appeared in the first Brian Keith series, Crusader, a Cold War drama on CBS.
 He guest-starred as circus tightrope walker Dooley Delaware in the 1957 episode "High Wire" of CBS' Have Gun - Will Travel.
 He portrayed a henpecked soldier in a 1958 episode of the syndicated Western series Boots and Saddles and starred in a Trackdown episode, "A Stone for Benny French".
 That same year, he played the lead in the episode "Pete Henke" of NBC's Western Jefferson Drum.

 In 1959, Martin played Polk, with Denver Pyle as Houston, in the episode "No Place to Stop" of the CBS Western series, The Texan, starring Rory Calhoun as Bill Longley.
 In another 1959 Western series, Martin was cast as Deputy Jess in the episode "Johnny Yuma" of ABC's The Rebel, starring Nick Adams.
 He played land surveyor Meeker in "Rawhide" S2 E8 "Incident of the Haunted Hills" which aired 11/5/1959.
 Also, in 1959 on the Western TV series Lawman, Season 2 E8, he played Jack Foley.
 In 1960, Martin guest-starred in James Whitmore's ABC crime drama, The Law and Mr. Jones.

 In 1961, Martin portrayed Pete Gibson in the episode "The Case of the Brazen Bequest" on Perry Mason.
 In 1962, he was cast as Harold Horton in "The Chocolate Cake Caper" of the CBS sitcom, Pete and Gladys, starring Harry Morgan and Cara Williams.
 He guest-starred in Jack Lord's ABC adventure/drama series, Stoney Burke.
 In 1963, he was cast as Private Anton Copang in the episode "Walk Through the Badlands" of the ABC/Warner Brothers Western series, The Dakotas.
 In 1966, Martin appeared twice as "Cousin Fletch" in the short-lived ABC comedy Western The Rounders, with Ron Hayes, Patrick Wayne, and Chill Wills.